How To Keep Wood From Warping? (5 PROVEN Methods!)

 What Causes Wood To Warp?

-Wood warp when the moisture content of the wood changes unevenly throughout the surface.
+Wood warp happens when the moisture content of the wood changes unevenly throughout the surface.

 For example, you have a block of wet wood, and you’ll keep it dry.
 But when it dries some areas of the board dry faster than other areas causing drier areas to shrink faster.

 Because when the wood dries it tends to shrink by releasing its water content.
-But when some parts of the woods shrink faster, but others don’t that causes wood to warp.
+But when some parts of the wood shrink faster, but others don’t that causes the wood to warp.

 • High moisture content